David Coulton

 David Trevena Coulton (3 October 1810 – 8 May 1857) was an English author, newspaper proprietor and editor.

 Early life

-David Trevena Coulton was born on 3 October 1810 in Devizes, Wiltshire, the son of the bookseller and author James Trevena Coulton and his wife Sophia Pain, daughter of a tripe dealer.
+David Trevena Coulton was born on 3 October 1810 in Devizes, Wiltshire, the youngest of four surviving children (Edwin, Sophie, Philip & David) of the bookseller and author James Trevena Coulton and his wife Sophia Pain, daughter of a tripe dealer.
 He was tutored at home.

 In May 1823, when Coulton was 12, his father died in Kensington.
 He was the son of Walter Trevena Coulton, a master at Bristol Grammar School, and grandson of the Rev. James Coulton, ordained in 1770; and had published a theological work.

 Founder of The Britannia newspaper

 Coulton founded The Britannia newspaper, first published on 20 April 1839; the aim of which was to "extend and popularise the principles of conservatism as embodied in the institutions of the realm".
 Samuel Carter Hall, who worked as general manager on the Britannia, wrote that it was backed by capital from "an eminent distiller".
 He commented that at this point Coulton was "undistinguished in letters", but later developed as a political writer and critic.
 Thomas Finlayson Henderson in the Dictionary of National Biography considered that Coulton, as a journalist, "while a close reasoner, ... possessed considerable skill in the popular exposition of complex questions."

 Hall commented, further, that George Croly was a leader writer for Britannia, but much of it was his own work.
 It was a weekly; from vol. 4 (1843) the paper's title was The Britannia and Conservative Journal.
 In 1855/6 it was merged with John Bull, in a disputed deal between George Edward Biber, the printer John Mortimer, and Charles Gipps Prowett.

 Coulton's professional address during the 1840s was 12 New Inn, Strand, London.
 In 1847 he ceased to be an active journalist of the weekly.

 In 1846 Coulton was living at 1 Claremont Place, Brixton, when his friend Benjamin Robert Haydon, living on London's Edgware Road, involved him in his suicide, by sending his wife Mary to fetch him with a business matter as pretext.
 They were social acquaintances, and after Coulton dined with Haydon in 1845, Haydon in his diary called him a "very clever fellow".
 Coulton's mother died at Brixton in 1848.
 In 1850 he married, sold The Britannia, and settled at Goudhurst, Kent, where he farmed.